Humbugs/Humbugs.github.io/_products/sweet-tobacco.md

 height:
 depth:
 weight:
-meta_description: Sweet Tobacco only £1.35/100g.
+meta_description: 'Sweet Tobacco only Ãº1.35/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Chocolate, Traditional]
 flavour: [Coconut]